- There are snakes in every single ecological niche in Texas, but not all of them are dangerous.

 Desert kingsnakes are characterized by their yellow and black bodies.
 They often have white or yellow rings traveling down their bodies, but the banding is less distinct than the eastern or western kingsnake.
 Some individuals have a very intense flecked appearance instead or in addition to their banding.

-Speckled kingsnakes (Lampropeltis holbrooki) are a subspecies of the common kingsnake that is uniquely native to eastern Texas.
+Speckled kingsnakes (Lampropeltis holbrooki) are uniquely native to eastern Texas.
 They can grow to four feet in length and usually live near water.
 Their preferred habitat is swamps, rivers, and wetlands.
-Still, these snakes can be found in other locations and even overlaps territories with the desert kingsnake in some places.
+Still, these snakes can be found in other locations and even overlap territories with the desert kingsnake in some places.

 Speckled kingsnakes are characterized by their black body speckled with yellow dots, hence the name.
 They are sometimes called the salt-and-pepper-snake due to how intense the speckled pattern can be.